 Holden Beach RV & Campground

-Located south of Wilmington in the barley-inland town of Supply, the Holden Beach RV & Campground features RV and tent sites that can include full-hook up sites, and premium lots in a scenic section of the wild setting.
+Located south of Wilmington in the barely-inland town of Supply, the Holden Beach RV & Campground features RV and tent sites that can include full-hook up sites, and premium lots in a scenic section of the wild setting.
 Addition amenities include cable and Wi-Fi, a free dump station, a laundry room, and a bathhouse with hot showers.

 Virginia Creek Campground